Location: Sattgast Hall 337 C

 At BSU, my teaching duties include Medicinal Chemistry, courses that integrate biochemistry and medicine, as well as General and Principles of Chemistry.

-My research interests are isolating medicinal compounds from natural sources and developing imaging agents for biological small molecules, such as hydroxyl radical and hydrogen sulfide that are associated with disease states.
-I also aim to inspire young women to pursue careers in the sciences.
+My research interests focus on the development developing fluorescent imaging agents to detect biological small molecules, such as hydrogen sulfide and reactive oxygen species, that are associated with disease states.

 I have always lived in the Midwest (where else can a sunny 80 ˚F day be followed by a snowfall?) and enjoy fishing, biking, gardening, knitting, and baking.